 Myrtle rust is a plant fungal disease.
 Its presence in Victoria is mainly within commercial nurseries in and around metropolitan Melbourne.
-When it appears on a plant, it looks like bright yellow egg-yolk, and is found on the leaf surface.
+When it appears on a plant, it looks like bright yellow egg yolk and is found on the leaf surface.

 Myrtle rust threatens trees and shrubs in the Myrtaceae family, which includes Eucalyptus, Angophora and Callistemon species, among many others.
-It can deform tree leaves, cause leaf loss, reduce fertility, stunt plant growth, and result in plant death.
+It can deform tree leaves, cause leaf loss, reduce fertility, stunt plant growth and result in plant death.
+Although Myrtle rust has not been detected in Banyule, it is critical that we understand its spread and impact so we can protect the natural environment.